karpizin/xpi-blocks/blocks/sensors/audio/respeaker/README.md

 *   **Interface:** USB (Plug & Play).

 ## 🔌 Connection
 Simply connect the ReSpeaker Mic Array v2.0 to one of the USB ports on the Raspberry Pi.
+For more options, see the [Audio Hardware Guide](../../../../docs/AUDIO_HARDWARE_GUIDE.md).

 ## 🚀 Quick Start